anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 It hast to be a static file for security reasons.
 For example, if you read the .php file, it will NOT process it, rather read its contents only.
 Your can contain valid HTML data, css and javascripts.

-= Example: Accessing database =
+= Example: Accessing database - Expand it yourself =

 `[third source="database" id="0" section="recent"]`

-Some implementations are left for developers because of the nature.
-This plugin acts as proof of concept reference.
+Detailed implementations are left for the developers because of the nature.
+It is a **proof of concept** work.
 Please feel free to modify/expand it.

 = Example: Custom QR Code =